UweTrottmann/SeriesGuide/docs/guidelines.md

 - **Not** for app widget layouts as the system initializes them

 When using `Picasso`, make sure to not pass a drawable resource ID but a drawable loaded using `AppCompatResources.getDrawable()` instead.
-Otherwise the drawable will not be tinted correctly.
+Otherwise, the drawable will not be tinted correctly.

 ### Dialogs